-Figure 3 The structural interaction between predicted proteins and H2A-H2B.
+Figure 4 The structural interaction between predicted proteins and H2A-H2B.

 Colored as illustrated, and the atoms shown are the sequences that have been labeled blue in the chart below, which are the DEF/Y motif.

-B. SDS-PAGE and data analysis for purified protein After being purified, the predicted proteins and H2A-H2B dimers went through SDS-PAGE and Coomassie blue staining.
+B. SDS-PAGE and data analysis for purified protein

+After being purified, the predicted proteins and H2A-H2B dimers went through SDS-PAGE and Coomassie blue staining.
 All of the five proteins have been shown to express, and they appear to be of a high degree of purity.

 The proteins had a high expression in the condition provided, according to the first protein that had been purified, NP1L1.
 Although some of the target protein is lost in flowthrough and wash, there are still enough proteins remaining on the beads to be collected for the later experiment.
 The result for NP1L1 protein has two bonds, but because beta-mercaptoethanol is not added when running the SDS-PAGE, the disulfide bond may change the protein's size.
 Nevertheless, indicated by the size of the two bands, which shows a twofold relationship, the purification is still convincing.
 Moreover, the pure H2A-H2B proteins, meaning that there is only one band from the gel, are collected for the later experiment.
 Most of the bands after the ion exchange chromatography have shown a high purity and high yield.
 Finally, the remaining three proteins, CHD1, TCAB1, and H3BQ83, have also shown to be expressed and purified.

-Figure 4 SDS-PAGE gel for binding protein and H2A-H2B.
+Figure 5 SDS-PAGE gel for binding protein and H2A-H2B.

-Coomassie-stained gel for NP1L1 purification.
+(A) Coomassie-stained gel for NP1L1 purification.
+"M" stands for 100kDa marker; FT is flowthrough (the protein solution that directly goes through Ni-beads gravitational column); and Elute indicates the elution (the washed-off purified protein).
 (B) The purification of H2A-H2B, both Ni-NTA purification and ion exchange chromatography.
 The 3 to 12 lines indicate the collections of protein during ion exchange chromatography, and the 3 to 8 lines (having a high purity) are stored for the latter experiment.
 (C) Coomassie-stained gel for the purification of CHD1, TCAB, and H3BQ83.
-NO.
+Notifications are the same as in (A).